HaymanConsulting/OpenFAST/docs/source/user/hydrodyn/output.rst

 --------------
 The HydroDyn time-series results are written to a text-based file with the naming convention ``OutRootName.HD.out`` when ``OutSwtch`` is set to either 1 or 3.
-If HydroDyn is coupled to FAST and ``OutSwtch`` is set to 2 or 3, then FAST will generate a master results file that includes the HydroDyn results.
+If HydroDyn is coupled to OpenFAST and ``OutSwtch`` is set to 2 or 3, then OpenFAST will generate a master results file that includes the HydroDyn results.
 The results are in table format, where each column is a data channel (the first column always being the simulation time), and each row corresponds to a simulation output time step.
 The data channels are specified in